sabbasachiPH/ema-jhon-simple/README.md

 1. LogIn with Google account or email
 1. Payment using stripe

-## Technoloy used in this project <h2> tag
+## Technoloy used in this project <h2>
-  1.React
+  1. React
-  1.Express.js
+  1. Express.js
-  1.Node.js
+  1. Node.js
-  1.MongoDB
+  1. MongoDB